Cruising Guide: Marlborough Sounds

 The main marina, Waikawa, is a rather long and boring 3 kilometres away, so jump back in the car if you want to look at boats.

 If you want to look at sounds, you can do what hundreds and thousands of ordinary people do every year and catch an inter island ferry.
-You’ll get to ooh and aah a bit and shoot a roll of film but you’ll get very jealous of the folks on the forty footer tootling merrily along on the stern quarter.
+You’ll get to ooh and aah a bit and shoot plenty of photos but you’ll get very jealous of the folks on the forty footer tootling merrily along on the stern quarter.
 So lets say you have the good sense to grab yourself a five day charter from any of the guys in the Picton and make it you at the helm of that forty footer...

 Kenepuru Sound is rather like a saltwater lake.
 Unique in being almost surrounded by road, this is not to be held against it as it has encouraged a number of rather nice little lodges that are awake to the prestigious possibilities of having your vessel moored out the front for the evening.
 Many have even learned to appreciate the salty atmosphere you and your crew bring to their dining room.